 Additional adjacent inland estates were purchased, El Conchudo, La Higuera de Santa Maria and Cortijo Valderrama On the latter, another golf course Nuevo Sotogrande was built in 1974 by Robert Trent Jones - considered his masterpiece.
 In 1981 it was renamed Las Aves, and in 1984 local resident Jaime Ortiz-Patiño bought the course, and some adjacent plots of land, remodelled it and reopened it as Valderrama.
 It hosted the Volvo Masters from 1986 to 1996 and 2000 to 2008, the 1997 Ryder Cup, the Amex World Golf Championship in 1999 and 2000 and the 2016 Spanish Open.
 Read history of Valderrama and history of Volvo Masters in Sotogrande.

 In Febuary 1969 the Minister of Public Works Federico Silva Muñoz opened 'Puente de San Enrique' and a new stretch of road as part of plan REDIA.
 This shortened the coast road by 15 minutes cutting out the San Enrique and Guadiaro loop via the remarkable 1926 iron bridge that replaced the ferry.
 Unfortunately this road development had the effect of splitting the resort into two halves: Alta (high or mountain-side) and Baja (low or sea-side) - the latter is now called Sotogrande Costa.
-The Cortijo Los Canos land was returned to San Roque town hall and Pueblo Nuevo began to develop as a village to service the resort.
-Later that year General Franco closed the border with Gibraltar, the convenent flights from Madrid were cancelled and Malaga airport 'Terminal One' did not open until June 1972.
+The Cortijo Los Canos land was released from the resort and Pueblo Nuevo began to develop as a village to service the resort.
+Later that year General Franco closed the border with Gibraltar, the convenient flights from Madrid were cancelled and Malaga airport's 'Terminal One' did not open until June 1972.
 This was a quiet period and by 1977 Sotogrande SA was loosing 2m$ a year.

 The International School at Sotogrande (ISS) was founded in 1978 by a group of residents lead by George Moore (1905 - 2000) retired chair of Citigroup bank, who wanted to offer to the local and growing international community, a British-style education with a Spanish influence.
 It was located at Cortijo Paniagua.